-- " The guiding tenets of the Forging 21st Century Leaders planning process included: - " To be the first-choice destination for talented students, faculty, and staff. - " Develop and implement a leadership and education model that other institutions of higher learning seek to emulate. - " Teach America's next generation of leaders to think critically and ethically, and work effectively in teams. - " Develop and graduate honorable men and women who serve with courage and compassion.
+- " Grow and retain a Corps strength at operational capacity. - " Be a first-choice destination for talented students, faculty, and staff.

+- " Retain and graduate cadets at rates that rival the best institutions in the nation. - " Have a leadership and education model that other institutions of higher learning seek to emulate. - " Teach America's next generation of leaders to think critically and ethically, and work effectively in teams. - " Develop and graduate honorable men and women who serve with courage and compassion, with a goal of more than half commissioning in the US Armed Forces, and additional quarter serving in other public service roles.